Ahmad1156/Video-games/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+AngularApp is live at : https://ahmad1156.github.io/Video-games/.

+AngularApp with open-source-Api(RAWG video-games-db),with angular-routes,components,interceptors,services.